Together, the Acadiana Center for the Arts and Lafayette Economic Development Authority offer ArtSpark, an Individual Artist Funding Program.

-These awards offer assistance to emerging, mid-career, and mature artists for specific, short-term projects.
+These awards offer assistance to emerging, mid-career, and mature artists for specific, short-term projects with a component of community outreach and a focus on the artists’ and/or communities economic development with the support of Opportunity Machine.

 Please direct any inquiries to: Anna@AcadianaCenterForTheArts.org